Rancho Santa Margarita Stormwater Program

 Administration & Compliance

 In California, these stormwater programs are administered by the State Water Resources Control Board (SWRCB) and 9 regional boards that issue NPDES-MS4 permits and enforce regulations within their respective regions.
 South Orange County lies within the jurisdiction of the San Diego Regional Water Quality Control Board (SDRWQCB).
 This regional board issued the 1st municipal NPDES-MS4 permit in 1990 for the "Orange County Stormwater Program," a partnership between the County and South Orange County cities, including the City of Rancho Santa Margarita.
-NPDES-MS4 permits are issued for a 5-year term with the current Fourth Term Permit issued on December 16, 2009.
+NPDES-MS4 permits are issued for a 5-year term with the current Fifth Term Permit issued on November 18, 2015.

 In compliance with the NPDES-MS4 Permit, the City of Rancho Santa Margarita has developed a comprehensive Stormwater Program that exemplifies the high value that is placed on clean water and improving water quality.
 This program includes a Local Implementation Plan (LIP) that regulates urban water runoff in and around the City.